Five Rainy Day Activities in Southern Pennsylvania

 There are several historic furnaces in PA, but we visited the Cornwall Furnace, built in 1742 by Peter Grubb, and operated continuously until 1883.
 It is very well preserved and we were able to take a tour with a wonderful guide who was excellent with our kids, letting them touch and feel pieces of iron ore, slag and limestone, which they were then able to identify throughout the rest of the tour.
 It was definitely interesting to consider how much work went into an operation like that, and also how many raw materials had to be used in production.

-The cost was around $30 for the six of us, and we stayed for about an hour and half of so.
+The cost was around $30 for the six of us, and we stayed for about an hour and half.
 If you like educational historic experiences, this is definitely a good one.

-Go Shopping at a mall, a Cabela’s, or a Bass Pro
+Go Shopping at a Mall, Cabela’s, or Bass Pro

 Visit a Philadelphia Museum